Test Day Checklist

-- If you are taking the Language Test in November, it will be the first test of the day.
-You must be registered for a Language with Listening Test and cannot switch to a Listening Test on test day.
+- If you're taking a Language with Listening test, it will be the first test of the day.
+You must be registered for a Language with Listening test and cannot switch to a Listening test on test day.

 - The test coordinator reads all instructions verbatim from a testing manual.
 He or she can only answer questions about procedure, not about test questions or content.

 - The test coordinator will tell you when to start and stop each test.